Skip to content

 • Dishonest clients who want to hide defects of their listed property

-Before you terminate a relationship with a difficult client, make sure you have detailed written documentation that outlines the reasons for the termination and the actions and communication you had with your client.
+Before you terminate a relationship with a difficult real estate client, make sure you have detailed written documentation that outlines the reasons for the termination and the actions and communication you had with your client.
 There should also be documentation of the issue being discussed with your broker of record.

 If you are in the middle of a transaction, have a face-to-face meeting with your client, if possible, to advise that the relationship is now ending.